w3c/wai-curricula/content/content-author/forms.md

 Students should be able to:

-* explain how people with disabilities rely on error messages that communicate the problem and suggest possible fixes where possible
+* explain how people with disabilities rely on error messages that communicate the problem and suggest fixes where possible
 * write error messages that communicate the problem by:
   * identifying the field in error
   * specifying the cause of the error